THE TEAM — Citizen science core group

 - We are engaged in field collections of kissing bugs using diverse trapping techniques across private and public lands.

-- We have established a state-wide public outreach effort through which we are inviting citizens to submit kissing bugs to our laboratory for identification and testing.
-This 'citizen science' approach is allowing us to obtain samples from many ecoregions of the state and has broadened the impact of our research.
-See some of the citizen science results from bugs collected in 2013-2014.
+- We have established a state-wide public outreach effort through which we are inviting anyone to submit kissing bugs to our laboratory for identification and testing.
+This 'community science' approach is allowing us to obtain samples from many ecoregions of the state and has broadened the impact of our research.
+See some of the results from bugs collected in 2013-2014.

 - We are educating veterinarians and physicians to be aware of Chagas disease and its status in Texas.